LBHackney-IT/lbh-core/README.md

 * *Suffix (optional)*: a hyphen followed by a string denoting a pre-release version

 ## Building the package
-After cloning the repo, you may find many errors similar to the one below when attempting to build the solution **_on a Windows machine_**:
+After cloning the repo, you may find many errors relating to the `Hackney.Core.Testing.PactBroker` project similar to the one below when attempting to build the solution **_on a Windows machine_**:
 ```cmd
 C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\Microsoft.Common.CurrentVersion.targets(4965,5): warning MSB3026: Could not copy "C:\Users\<USER-NAME>\.nuget\packages\pactnet.windows\3.0.2\tools\pact-win32\lib\ruby\lib\ruby\gems\2.2.0\gems\bundler-1.9.9\lib\bundler\vendor\thor\lib\thor\actions\empty_directory.rb" to "bin\Debug\netcoreapp3.1\pact-win32\lib\ruby\lib\ruby\gems\2.2.0\gems\bundler-1.9.9\lib\bundler\vendor\thor\lib\thor\actions\empty_directory.rb".
 Beginning retry 1 in 1000ms.
 Could not find a part of the path 'bin\Debug\netcoreapp3.1\pact-win32\lib\ruby\lib\ruby\gems\2.2.0\gems\bundler-1.9.9\lib\bundler\vendor\thor\lib\thor\actions\empty_directory.rb'.
 ```
-This is because packages required by the PactBroker client libraries contain deep folder trees and when copied to the build output folder may then have filenames longer than the that traditionally supported by Windows.
+This is because packages required by the PactBroker client libraries contain deep folder trees and when copied to the build output folder may then have filenames longer than that traditionally supported by Windows.

 This can be fixed by enabling long paths in the Windows registry using [these instructions](https://docs.microsoft.com/en-gb/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd#enable-long-paths-in-windows-10-version-1607-and-later).
 Once enabled it will take effect *without* needing to restart Visual Studio.